 In 2010, new clubs available to students included Debate Club and United We Geek.
 In 2013, Athletes Give Back was created which provided service opportunities for Notre Dame seniors who played sports.

-Today, clubs and organizations include honor societies, chapters of other national organizations like FCCLA (Family, Career and Community Leaders of America), FBLA (Future Business Leaders of America), and our newest organization FFA (Future Farmers of America).
-Students can compete for Notre Dame through archery and chess clubs, and participate in spiritual clubs like Women In God’s Service, St. Joseph’s Club, Friends of Mercy, and Fellowship of Christian Athletes.
+Today, clubs and organizations include honor societies, chapters of national organizations like FCCLA (Family, Career and Community Leaders of America), FBLA (Future Business Leaders of America), and our newest organization FFA (Future Farmers of America).
+Students can compete for Notre Dame through archery and chess clubs, and participate in spiritual clubs like Women In God’s Service, St. Joseph’s Club, Friends of Mercy, and FCA (Fellowship of Christian Athletes).

 Awards